 Types of Mississippi Rest Areas

-MDOT operates three different types of rest areas…
+MDOT operates four different types of rest areas…

 - Rest Areas – these are the standard rest areas we come to know, consisting of restroom facilities, parking for cars, trucks, and RVs, pet areas, and some kind of informational billboard or kiosk.